GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

 </details>

 <details>
-<summary style="font-size:20px;font-weight:bold">Increase character limit to group name</summary>
+<summary style="font-size:20px;font-weight:bold">Write longer group names</summary>

 You can now enter up to 99 characters for **Group Name** while creating groups.
+In earlier versions, the character limit was 40.

 </details>